Artificial Intelligence for Federal Government Senior Leaders

 - A responsible AI governance model you can implement on Day One

-- A decision‑making and risk mitigation playbooks for evaluating AI systems, data standardization, risks, and tradeoffs
+- A decision‑making and risk mitigation playbook for evaluating AI systems, data standardization, risks, and tradeoffs

 - A roadmap for AI adoption and enterprise scaling tailored to federal missions and constraints